awesomekosm/Shura/README.md

 * Create an application @ https://discordapp.com/developers/applications
 * In settings click Bot
-* Copy token and add it to application.yml discord:token: YOUR TOKEN
+* Copy token and add it to application.yml discord:token: YOUR TOKEN or pass as -D arg
 * Get client id of the application
 * Link to authorize shura in channels where you can invite
 * https://discordapp.com/oauth2/authorize?client_id={YOUR_CLIENT_ID}&permissions=3222528&scope=bot